zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ### Consuming artifacts produced by other pipelines

 It is also common to consume an artifact downstream after producing it in an upstream pipeline or step.
-Again, using `ExternalArtifact`, you can pass existing artifacts from other pipeline runs into your steps:
+As we have learned in the [previous section](fetching-pipelines.md#fetching-artifacts-directly), the `Client` can be used to fetch artifacts directly.
+However, in ZenML the best practice is not to use the `Client` for this use-case, but rather use the `ExternalArtifact` to pass existing artifacts from other pipeline runs into your steps.
+This is a more convenient interface:

 ```python
 from uuid import UUID